Board of Directors

 Tim O'Neil – Chief Financial Officer

-Tim leads the finance and administration organization at DataSphere and brings extensive experience to the role, having previously served as CFO of two public companies.
-Prior to joining DataSphere, Tim served as chief financial officer of Loud Technologies (NASDAQ: LTEC), a world-recognized loudspeaker and audio equipment company with over $200M in revenues (brands include Alvarez, Ampeg, Crate and others).
-At Loud, Tim managed all finance and administration functions, was a leader in several M&A transactions and helped usher in a new level of profitability for the company.
+Tim leads the finance, operations and administration organization at DataSphere and brings extensive experience to the role, having previously served as CFO of two public companies.
+Prior to joining DataSphere, Tim served as chief financial officer of Loud Technologies (NASDAQ: LTEC), a world-recognized loudspeaker and audio equipment company with over $200M in revenues.

-Prior to Loud, Tim was chief financial officer of Trendwest Resorts (NASDAQ:TWRI) which marketed, sold, and financed timeshare vacation ownership interests and developed the Suncadia all-season resort community in the Southern Cascade Mountains of Washington.
-At Trendwest, Tim served as a member of the executive team which grew the company to $600 million in revenues, 4000 employees, and an $800 million consumer loan portfolio with over 100,000 customers under management.
+Prior to Loud, Tim was chief financial officer of Trendwest Resorts (NASDAQ:TWRI) which sold timeshare vacation ownership interests.
+At Trendwest, Tim served as a member of the executive team which grew the company to $600 million in revenues and 4,000 employees.
 Trendwest was acquired by Cendant Corporation in 2002, creating over a billion dollars in shareholder value.
-Tim began his finance career in corporate banking, spending 10 years with Bank One Corporation as a vice president and corporate relationship manager.
-He holds a BA in Business Administration from John Carroll University and an MBA from the University of Detroit.
+He holds a BS from John Carroll University and an MBA from the University of Detroit.

 Satbir Khanuja – President and Chief Executive Officer, DataSphere